bcomnes/level-hookdown/README.md

 {
   type: 'parallel' | 'series' | 'limit',
   limit: 5,
-  open: noop() {}
+  protectHook: false
 }
 ```

 - The `type` determines if the hook functions are run in series, parallel or parallel-limit.
 Default is `parallel`.
 - The limit option is passed to `run-parallel-limit` when `type` is set to `limit`.
 The default is 5.
-- Open is a function to run before the underlying database is opened if not open.
+- `protectHook` performs a deep copy on the operation array in batches to preserve values if the levelup mutates them (like `subleveldown` does).

 ### Hooks